MariaOskarsdottir/MultilayerCreditScoring/README.md

 # MultilayerCreditScoring

-This repository includes a python script that implements the MultilayerCreditScoring (MCS) algorithim presented in the paper (Evolution of Credit Risk Using a Personalized Pagerank Algorithm for Multilayer Networks)[https://arxiv.org/abs/2005.12418].
+This repository includes a python script that implements the MultilayerCreditScoring (MCS) algorithim presented in the paper [Evolution of Credit Risk Using a Personalized Pagerank Algorithm for Multilayer Networks](https://arxiv.org/abs/2005.12418).

 # Usage instructions

 What is supported regarding the format of the input data:

+to be continued...

 Usage and the parameters the user can control